Thai partner requirements under Thai law: what foreign investors must know

 Why having a thai Partner is critical for establishing a company in Thailand ?

-Thailand remains one of Southeast Asia’s most appealing destinations for overseas financiers, providing a strategic location, established infrastructure, and competitive labor expenses.
-However, foreign businesspeople must navigate a complex legal environment when starting a business in the Kingdom.
-Central to this framework is the Foreign Business Act of 1999, a key statute that limits the scope of commercial activities that non-nationals may lawfully undertake.
-The Act operates alongside the Civil and Commercial Code and other sector-specific rules, forming the backbone of corporate and investment law in Thailand.
-The legal landscape governing foreign investment in Thailand necessitates in most cases engaging a Thai partner to satisfy compulsory ownership quotas and licensing necessities.
+Central to this framework is the Foreign Business Act of 1999, a key statute that limits the commercial activities non-nationals may lawfully undertake.
+The Act works alongside the Civil and Commercial Code and other sector-specific rules, forming the foundation of corporate and investment law in Thailand.
+Foreign investment in Thailand typically requires engaging a Thai partner to satisfy compulsory ownership quotas and licensing requirements.

 Table of Contents